 The endocannabinoid system is a system mainly comprised of two receptors and a series of endogenously produced compounds (compounds produced inside of the body).
 The two main receptors associated with the endocannabinoid system are the CB1 and CB2 receptors.

-The name “endocannabinoid” comes from the fact that cannabinoids from the cannabis plant interact with the receptors from this system.
-Also, Endocannabinoids are the compounds produced inside of the body that interact with these receptors as well.
+The name “endocannabinoid” comes from the fact that cannabinoids from the C. Sativa plant interact with the receptors from this system.
+Also, endocannabinoids are the compounds produced inside of the body that interact with these receptors as well.
 Although there exists many endocannabinoids, one of the most widely known and studied is N-arachidonoylethanolamine (AEA).

 AEA has been found to increase during times of oxidative stress, inflammation or cell death.
 This prompts researchers to believe that it may be produced as a response to injury to counteract inflammatory activity.